 Your doctor may test for the flu virus right away.
 They may also prescribe an antiviral medication to prevent complications.

-In the United States, the main flu season stretches from late October to March.
-Cases of the flu peak during February, according to the
+In the United States, the main flu season stretches from October to March.
+Cases of the flu peak between December and February, according to the

 You’re more likely to get sick during the fall and winter months.
 This is because you’re spending more time in close quarters with other people and are also exposed to lots of different illnesses.

-You’re more likely to catch the flu if you already have a different infection.
+You’re more likely to catch the flu if you already have a different virus.
 This is because other infections can weaken your immune system and make you more vulnerable to new ones.

 Keep these treatments in mind if you have the flu: